Huntington Harbour, Huntington Beach, California

 Huntington Harbour is a community of about 3,500 people located in the northwestern section of Huntington Beach in Orange County, California.
 Huntington Harbour is a residential development of 680 acre which includes five man-made islands with waterways varying from 15 to 20 ft in depth used for boating.
-The five man-made islands in Huntington Harbour include: Admiralty, Davenport, Gilbert, Humboldt, and Trinidad.
+The five human-made islands in Huntington Harbour include: Admiralty, Davenport, Gilbert, Humboldt, and Trinidad.

 History

 Huntington Harbour construction began in 1963 at a cost of $200 million.
 The harbors and peninsulas are located on the former site of the historic Sunset Bay Estuary wetlands.
 They were destroyed with dredging and filling to develop the land for the new community.

 Huntington Harbour is bracketed to the south by the 1200 acre Bolsa Chica Ecological Reserve and to the north by the 5256 acre Naval Weapons Station Seal Beach.

 The Huntington Harbour Yacht Club, with membership of about 300 people, was established in 1965.
 The club offers sailing lessons during the summer for disadvantaged youth.